virtuozzo/cloudscripting-docs/docs/reference/actions.md

 ```
 where:

-- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed.
-One of these parameters is required.
+- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed at (one of these parameters is required)
-- `string` - container path where create file
+- `string` - a container path, where a file is to be created

 ### CreateDirectory
 Available for all nodes